HabanaAI/vllm-fork/scripts/quickstart/README.md

 ```

 ### Launch vLLM Serving with TP=8
-For DeepSeek-V3.1, please remove the parameters "--enable-reasoning --reasoning-parser deepseek_r1" in the file "start_vllm.sh" if the client uses non-thinking mode.

 ```bash
 bash start_vllm.sh -w /data/hf_models/DeepSeek-R1-G2 -q -u 0.0.0.0 -p 8688 -b 128 -l 16384 -c /data/warmup_cache
 ```
+Note: for DeepSeek-V3.1, please remove the parameters "--enable-reasoning --reasoning-parser deepseek_r1" in the file "start_vllm.sh" if the client uses non-thinking mode.

 It takes more than 1 hour to load and warm up the model for the first time.
 After completion, a typical output would be like below.
 The warmup time will be accelerated if the warmup cache is re-used. vLLM server is ready to serve when the log below appears.
 ```bash